 The Device Server / Managed Media Converter is accessible via a web browser once connected to the network.
 Type the IP address at web browser 192.168.0.254 (if connecting with default IP).
-A window will be prompted to Enter user name and password.
+A window will prompt you to enter the user name and password.